-Like generations before us, we are again discovering the joys and benefits of growing healthy, home grown vegetables.
-In our modern day quest for a return to healthy living, food quality has been proven to be the basis of good health.
+Like generations before us, we are again discovering the joys and benefits of growing healthy, homegrown vegetables.
+In our modern-day quest for a return to healthy living, food quality has been proven to be the basis of good health.
 You are what you eat.
 Not only does food supply us with essential nutrients, vitamins and minerals to build strong bodies, but other important components such as enzymes, antioxidants, essential fatty acids and fibre, preserve our health.
-Freshly picked organically grown fruits, vegetables, herbs and nuts are known to contain high levels of these beneficials’, and nothing compares with the flavour of home grown!
+Freshly picked organically grown fruits, vegetables, herbs and nuts are known to contain high levels of these beneficial’, and nothing compares with the flavour of homegrown!

 Fresh produce grown organically in your own garden is the best assurance that your family’s food is safe and not contaminated by toxic chemicals often used in commercial growing.

 The essence of organic gardening relies on the building up of a healthy compost rich and crumbly soil with a thriving ecosystem.
 Inputs which damage the environment, pollute, kill soil life, or cause toxicity in food, soil and water sources are strictly forbidden.

 A handful of rich soil sustains more living organisms than the human population on earth.
 This soil life is made up of microscopic beneficial fungi, bacteria, algae and insects which have assigned duties which sustain life on earth, be it plant, animal or human life.
 The organic gardener uses the following growing methods to preserve ideal conditions for soil quality and life to flourish:

 - Mulch is used for moisture retention, to regulate temperatures, preserve fertile topsoil and suppress weeds.

 - Compost is used to enrich and build soil structure, store water and feed the soil life.